-2.130128.
+2.128.
 System validation should be performed for each individual I&C system and for the integrated set of I&C systems.

-2.131129.
-For the purpose of this Safety Geuide, system validation ends when installation of the system into the plant is complete.
-However, If sSome additional elements of system validation may need to be performed after the system is installed in the plant.
-These may need to be included in commissioning tests provided that the results are included into validation test records and that independence, as defined in paras 2.71-70 and 2.7271, is maintained between the design team and the validation team.
+2.129.
+For the purpose of this Safety Guide, system validation ends when installation of the system into the plant is complete.
+If some additional elements of system validation need to be performed after the system is installed in the plant.
+These may be included in commissioning tests provided that the results are included in validation test records and that independence, as defined in paras 2.70 and 2.71, is maintained between the design team and the validation team.

-2.132130.
-The system that is subjected to testing for the purposes of validation testing should be representative of the final configuration of the I&C system at the site.
+2.130.
+The system that is subjected to testing for the purposes of validation should be representative of the final configuration of the I&C system at the site.

-2.1331.
+2.131.
 The software that is subjected to system validation should be identical to the software that will be used in operation.

-2.134132.
-System validation should be used to demonstrate that the system meets all requirements under all possible interface conditions and all possible load conditions.
+2.132.
+System validation should demonstrate that the system meets all requirements under all possible interface conditions and all possible load conditions.

-2.135133.
+2.133.
 Modes of operation and interactions between I&C systems and the plant that could not be readily tested during system validation should be tested during commissioning, or should be validated through supplementary analysis.

-- 2.136134.
-System validation should cover the following: - a.
-All parts of the system; - b.
-The full ranges of interface signals 10 including out-of-range values; Interface signals include, for example, inputs and outputs to or from other systems, sensors, actuators, and operator interfaces. - c.
-Exceptions handling; - d.
-Setpoint accuracy and hysteresis; - e.
-All modes of plant and system operation including transitions between modes; - f.
-Recovery after power failure; - g.
-Timing;, and - h.
-Robustness and fault tolerance. - 2.1375.
-The system validation tests should involve variation of all inputs, i.e., dynamic testing should be used. - 2.138136.
-The dynamic tests should use realistic scenarios that are representative of plant parameter variations that would place demands on the I&C system and that are based on an analysis of the possible plant scenarios. - 2.139 The functional tests should be designed to cover all behaviours allowed by the functional requirements.
-The structural coverage of functional tests-structural coverage, resulting from analysis of these functional requirements, should be justified taking account of the functional requirements. - 2.140138.
-Validation testing using statistical techniques should be considered. - 2.141139.
-The use of simulators for system validation should be considered. - 2.142140.
-The system operation manuals and appropriate parts of the maintenance manuals should be validated during system validation as far asto the maximum extent possible, during system validation. - 2.143141.
-A documented traceability analysis should demonstrate that the system validation is complete with respect to the specification of system requirements specification and that the objectives of paragraphs 2.134-132 and 2.136-134 have been met. - 2.144142.
-The complete set of test documentation should be sufficient to enable the testing process to be repeated with confidence that consistent satisfactory results will be achieved for any repeated and previously satisfactory test.

-Formatted: Highlight

-Formatted: Highlight

-Formatted: Highlight
+2.134.
+System validation should cover the following:

+- a.
+All parts of the system;

+- b.
+The full ranges of interface signals10 including out-of-range values;

+- c.
+Exceptions handling;

+- d.
+Setpoint accuracy and hysteresis;

+- e.
+All modes of plant and system operation including transitions between modes;

+- f.
+Recovery after power failure;

+- g.
+Timing;

+- h.
+Robustness and fault tolerance.

+2.135.
+The system validation tests should involve variation of all inputs, i.e. dynamic testing should be used.

+2.136.
+The dynamic tests should use realistic scenarios that are representative of plant parameter variations that would place demands on the I&C system and that are based on an analysis of the possible plant scenarios.

+2.137 The functional tests should be designed to cover all behaviours allowed by the functional requirements.
+The structural coverage of functional tests should be justified taking account of the functional requirements.

+2.138.
+Validation testing using statistical techniques should be considered.

+2.139.
+The use of simulators for system validation should be considered.

-Interface signals include, for example, inputs and outputs to or from other systems, sensors, actuators, and operator interfaces.
+10 Interface signals include, for example, inputs and outputs to or from other systems, sensors, actuators, and operator interfaces.